 MBA@Nebraska’s curriculum combines foundational skills in-demand with employers and a flexible set of electives to make your degree fit your career path.

 The MBA@Nebraska is a 48-credit hour program, comprised of 10 core courses and six electives.
 You can complete the program as quickly as 1.5 years, though on average most people finish the program in about three years.
-If you need to pause your education for any reason, you have up to 10 years to complete your degree.

 MBA@Nebraska’s core courses will provide you with a well-rounded set of foundational business skills employers expect from their leaders.